twollnik/YETI/README.rst

 This project requires Python 3.6 or above.
 You can find our your Python version by running ``python --version`` on the command line.
 If your Python version is below 3.6, please upgrade to a newer version.

 Note that YETI is tested for Python 3.6 and 3.7.
 However it should also work with newer Python versions.
-When in doubt, run the tests on your computer.
-If they pass, you are good to go.
+When in doubt run the tests on your computer.
+If they pass you are good to go.

 2. Clone the GitHub repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^